Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Exercise: preserving HTTPd's log files
 --------------------------------------

 We know that the log files of the Apache HTTPd server are located in ``/var/log/httpd``.
-How do you make those log files persistent upon restart of the container?
+How do you make those log files persistent?